Lorenzo-Della-Torre/odtb2pilot/docs/setup.md

 ## Setting up SSH keys locally and on remote

-run:
+run (only once):
   ssh-keygen

 and accept the defaults

-copy content of id_rsa.pub and add it to ~/.ssh/authenticated_keys on the remote raspberry pi (or on the same if you are configuring a raspberry pi target)
+Copy content of id_rsa.pub and add it to ~/.ssh/authorized_keys on the remote raspberry pi (or on the same host if you are configuring a raspberry pi rig).

-now connect to the raspberry pi and you should not need to enter the password since you are already authenticated. for example: ssh pi@bsw-piX.dhcp.nordic.volocars.net
+Now connect to the raspberry pi and you should not need to enter the password since you are already authenticated. for example: ssh pi@bsw-piX.dhcp.nordic.volocars.net